systematic-magic/pubmed/overdue_author_correspondence_procedure.rst

 *Author did not respond after all reminders have been sent*

-1. Put the paper on hold by putting capital letter "H" in column "D" of the corresponding pii in the Production spreadsheet.
-Add a note to the column "...." ("..") that "...."
+1. Put the paper on hold by putting capital letter "H" in column "D" ("Sub site note? * = papers with questions") of the corresponding pii in the Production spreadsheet.
 2. If in doubt contact next level manager.

 *Author did not respond and team member has followed up author in accordance to procedure*